taosdata/TDengine/documentation20/en/10.cluster/docs.md

 **Step 0:** Plan FQDN of all physical nodes in the cluster, and add the planned FQDN to /etc/hostname of each physical node respectively; modify the /etc/hosts of each physical node, and add the corresponding IP and FQDN of all cluster physical nodes.
 [If DNS is deployed, contact your network administrator to configure it on DNS]

-**Step 1:** If the physical nodes have previous test data, installed with version 1. x, or installed with other versions of TDengine, please delete it first and drop all data.
+**Step 1:** If the physical nodes have previous test data, installed with version 1. x, or installed with other versions of TDengine, please backup all data, then delete it and drop all data.
 For specific steps, please refer to the blog "[Installation and Uninstallation of Various Packages of TDengine](https://www.taosdata.com/blog/2019/08/09/566.html)"

 **Note 1:** Because the information of FQDN will be written into a file, if FQDN has not been configured or changed before, and TDengine has been started, be sure to clean up the previous data （`rm -rf /var/lib/taos/*`）on the premise of ensuring that the data is useless or backed up;

-**Note 2:** The client also needs to be configured to ensure that it can correctly parse the FQDN configuration of each node, whether through DNS service or modify hosts file.
+**Note 2:** The client also needs to be configured to ensure that it can correctly parse the FQDN configuration of each node, whether through DNS service or Host file.

 **Step 2:** It is recommended to close the firewall of all physical nodes, and at least ensure that the TCP and UDP ports of ports 6030-6042 are open.
 It is **strongly recommended** to close the firewall first and configure the ports after the cluster is built;